Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 ## Clone the repository

-Now that you’ve created a remote repository on GitHub, you will have to run the “clone” command to create a copy of it *locally* on your computer.
-On the repo page click the green “Code” button which will bring up the clone menu.
+Now that you’ve created a remote repository on GitHub, you will have to run the "clone" command to create a copy of it *locally* on your computer.
+On the repo page click the green "Code" button which will bring up the clone menu.
 Copy the appropriate link.

 Run `git clone` with the copied link.
 This will download the contents of the repo and create the local repo in the current directory in a folder with the name of the repo.